Macquarie Island: 20th century

 Between 1911 and 1914, the island became a base for the Australasian Antarctic Expedition under Sir Douglas Mawson.
 George Ainsworth operated a meteorological station between 1911 and 1913, followed by Harold Power from 1913 to 1914, and by Arthur Tulloch from 1914 until the station was shut down in 1915.

 In 1933, the authorities declared the island a wildlife sanctuary under the Tasmanian Animals and Birds Protection Act 1928 and, in 1972, it was made a State Reserve under the Tasmanian National Parks and Wildlife Act 1970.
 On 25 May 1948, the Australian National Antarctic Research Expeditions (ANARE) established its expedition headquarters on Macquarie Island.
 In March 1949, they were visited by the Fifth French Antarctic Expedition on their return trip from Adélie Land where any landing was made impossible due to extensive pack ice that year.

 The island had status as a biosphere reserve under the Man and the Biosphere Programme from 1977 until its withdrawal from the program in 2011.
 On 5 December 1997, Macquarie Island was inscribed on the UNESCO World Heritage List as a site of major geoconservation significance, being the only mid-ocean ridge on Earth where rocks from the Earth's mantle are being actively exposed above sea-level.

 21st century

 On 23 December 2004, an earthquake measuring 8.1 on the moment magnitude scale rocked the island but caused no significant damage.
 Geoscience Australia issued a Tsunami Inundation Advice for Macquarie Island Station.
 The paper indicated that a tsunami caused by a local earthquake could occur with no warning, and could inundate the isthmus and its existing station.
 Such a tsunami would likely affect other parts of the coastline and field huts located close to the shore.
 According to several papers, an earthquake capable of causing a tsunami of that significance is a high risk.

+In August 2026, the Australian Antarctic Division announced that they would be withdrawing all personnel from the Macquarie Island Station, because the expected arrival of the H5N1 bird flu virus was forecast to lead to mass mortality in the colony of 2,500 elephant seals adjacent to the base.
+There have been no necropsies on other elephant seal populations to determine if bird flu has caused deaths.
+The withdrawal of 24 personnel from Macquarie Island was to avoid the predicted psychological effects of living for an extended period within a mass mortality event.
+The planned rebuild of the $371 million Macquarie station would be delayed.